cairo-book/cairo-book/src/ch01-02-hello-world.md

 It has also initialized a new Git repository along with a `.gitignore` file

 > Note: Git is a common version control system.
 You can stop using version control system by using the `--no-vcs` flag.
-> Run `scarb new -help` to see the available options.
+> Run `scarb new --help` to see the available options.

 Open _Scarb.toml_ in your text editor of choice.
 It should look similar to the code in Listing 1-2.